PSPO extension - Pontefract Racecourse and Park

 PSPOs deal with a particular nuisance or problem in a particular area that is harmful to the local community's quality of life, by controlling how people can use that area.
 It applies to everyone and is designed to make sure the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour.

 We introduced a PSPO at the Pontefract Racecourse and park area on 31 August 2016, for a period of three years.
-The order is due to expire at midnight on 30 August 2019.
+That order expired at midnight on 30 August 2019 and the above link refers to its replacement.

 The activities that are prohibited within the Public Space Protection Order (PSPO) are totally unreasonable and dangerous and prior to the Council imposing the order had a significant detrimental effect on the quality of life of those in the locality.